-Study assesses impact of lesion severity on coronary event riskJuly 29th, 2012 in Cardiology /
+Study assesses impact of lesion severity on coronary event riskJuly 29, 2012 in Medicine & Health / Cardiology

 (HealthDay) -- Contrary to previous evidence, angiographic lesion severity may predict subsequent risk of ST-segment elevation myocardial infarction (STEMI) within three months, according to a study published in the July 15 issue of The American Journal of Cardiology.